Mexican president defies leftist label in virus response

 “They really are similar,” said Federico Estevez, a political science professor at the Autonomous Technological Institute of Mexico.

-When López Obrador doesn’t like what statistics show, he does not shy away from changing them.
+When López Obrador doesn’t like what statistics show, he does not shy away from challenging them.

-He recently suggested replacing gross domestic product, which hasn’t seen any growth in over a year, with a “wellbeing” index to measure “happiness?”
+He recently suggested replacing gross domestic product, which hasn’t seen any growth in over a year, with a well-being index to measure happiness.(asterisk)

 “We are going to ask people, not just about their material conditions, but about other factors like spiritual well-being, and not just material issues,” López Obrador said last week.